containerize-com/Products/en/office-productivity/calligra/_index.md

 description: Calligra Suite is an open source office alternative for all the major operating systems.
 Its not just office but a graphic art suite by KDE.
 singlepageh1title: A Free and Open Source Office Alternative
 singlepageh2title: Calligra Suite by KDE is the best open-source office alternative available for major operating systems.
 Comes with vector drawing, and database applications.
-Shortdescriptionlistingpage: Calligra Suite by KDE is the best open-source office alternative available for major operating systems.
-Comes with vector drawing, and database applications.
+Shortdescriptionlistingpage: Calligra Suite includes Words as Microsoft Word alternative, Sheets as Microsoft Excel alternative, and Stage as Microsoft Powerpoint alternative.
 linktitle: Calligra
-Imagetext:  Free Office Productivity
+Imagetext:  Office Productivity
 draft: false
 weight: 5
 layout: "single"